 Anthracycline chemotherapy regimens are more commonly used when chemotherapy is needed during pregnancy.
 Adriamycin (chemical name: doxorubicin) and Ellence (chemical name: epirubicin) are anthracyclines; they’re often given in combination with Cytoxan (chemical name: cyclophosphamide).

 Taxane chemotherapy regimens aren’t commonly used during pregnancy.
-Taxol (chemical name: paclitaxel), Abraxane (chemical name: albumin-bound paclitaxel), and Taxotere (chemical name: docetaxel) are all taxane chemotherapy medicines.
+Taxol (chemical name: paclitaxel), Abraxane (chemical name: albumin-bound or nab-paclitaxel), and Taxotere (chemical name: docetaxel) are all taxane chemotherapy medicines.

 This study looked at the experiences of 447 women from seven European countries who were diagnosed with breast cancer when they were pregnant: